SwatiSTiwari/auiz-app/README.md

 ## 🌐 Deployment

-The application is deployed and accessible at: [Quiz Platform](https://quiz-platform.vercel.app)
+The application is deployed and accessible at: [Quiz Platform](https://auiz-app-3qoc.vercel.app/)

 ### Deployment Status

-## 🔍 Known Issues & Limitations

-- Authentication is required to save quiz attempts
-- No offline support currently available
-- Mobile network transitions may affect timer accuracy

-## 🎯 Future Improvements

-- [ ] Add different quiz categories
-- [ ] Implement difficulty levels
-- [ ] Add social sharing features
-- [ ] Support for image-based questions
-- [ ] Leaderboard functionality
-- [ ] Quiz creation interface
-- [ ] PWA support for offline access

 ## 🤝 Contributing